DSPGroup/ule-starterkit/README.md

 # ULE Starter Kit

 Welcome!
-Here you can get support for the [ULE Starter Kit](https://www.dspg.com/developers).
+Here you can find the latest releases and support for the [ULE Starter Kit](https://www.dspg.com/developers).

+## Download

+Check the [releases page](https://github.com/dspgroup/ule-starterkit/releases) for the latest package.

+## Support

 Before asking questions, please make sure to search the [Wiki](https://github.com/dspgroup/ule-starterkit/wiki) for answers to commonly asked questions.
 If we could not help you, yet, please use the